kinecosystem/kin-app-server/README.md

      prod/stage DB's as well. this needs to happen manually, unless you want to completely re-create the databases.

 ## StyleSheet
-We intend to loosly follow pep8 and suggest you do too.
+We intend to loosely follow pep8 and suggest you do too.
 We do not intend to obey the limit on line length.

 ## Plsql client:
 ### install with: